A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity

-The maximum bulk sensitivity $S_{GH}$ that occurs is at $\theta_{\pm}$ is described by the formula:
+The maximum bulk sensitivity $S_{GH}$ occurs at $\theta_{\pm}$ and is described by the formula:

-These analytical expressions in equation (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC}) shows the GH shift is proportional to the ratio $\frac{Q}{r_{min}}$ and the GH sensitivity proportional to the square of the same ratio $\frac{Q}{r_{min}}$.
-Giant GH shift and sensitivity can be obtained when increasing the quality factor of the resonance or when approaching the critical coupling.
-Approaching the critical coupling means lowering the minimum of reflectivity $r_{min}$.
-This ratio $\frac{Q}{r_{min}}$ can be written as function of the time constants:
+The analytical expressions in equation (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC}) show the GH shift is proportional to the ratio $\frac{Q}{r_{min}}$ and the GH sensitivity proportional to the square of the same ratio $\frac{Q}{r_{min}}$.
+It follows that giant GH shift and sensitivity can be obtained by either increasing the quality factor of the resonance or by lowering the minimum of reflectivity $r_{min}$.
+This latter condition is reached by approaching the critical coupling.
+This ratio $\frac{Q}{r_{min}}$ can be written as a function of the radiative and internal loss:

-The ratio $\frac{Q}{r_{min}}$ diverges when the constant times are equal ($\tau_{rad}=\tau_{i}$) which is the condition of critical coupling (citer papier).
-This ratio traduces the sharpness of the phase jump at resonance.
+The ratio $\frac{Q}{r_{min}}$ diverges when the time constants are equal ($\tau_{rad}=\tau_{i}$) which is the condition for critical coupling.
+It governs the sharpness of the phase jump at resonance.
 Moreover the sensitivity $S_{GH}$ increases more quickly than GH shift $D_{GH}$: the variation is quadratic with the coefficient $\frac{Q}{r_{min}}$.
 We have to keep in mind GH sensitivity is proportional to wavelength sensitivity $S_{\lambda}$ which traduces the spatial volume of the electromagnetic field of the mode outside the photonic structure hence accessible to sensing \cite{ElBeheiry2010}.
-Consequently a good GH sensor is firstly a good classical sensor (sensor interrogated spectrally or in intensity). \\ Moreover we can provide a more physical meaning of the GH shift.
-It can be related to the mean free propagation length of the photons of the resonant mode $L$ during their time of life $\tau$ (with $1/\tau=1/(1/\tau_i+1/\tau_{rad})$).
-The mean speed of the photons of the surface wave is the group velocity $v_g$. $v_g$ and $L$ can be formulated as follows:
+Consequently a good GH sensor is firstly a good classical sensor (sensor interrogated spectrally or in intensity). \\ Moreover, using this formalism we can provide a more physical meaning of the GH shift.
+It can be related to the mean free propagation length of the photons of the resonant mode $L$ during their lifetime $\tau$ (with $1/\tau=1/\tau_i+1/\tau_{rad}$).
+The mean speed of the photons in the surface wave is the group velocity $v_g$. $v_g$ and $L$ can be formulated as follows:

-Rewriting this last expressions in equation (\ref{eq:DH_parTMC}), it leads for the GH shift to:
+Rewriting these last expressions in equation (\ref{eq:DH_parTMC}) leads to this new expression for the GH shift: